trentbrew/blackmode/README.md

 I guess it does makes sense that most content on the web uses white backgrounds.
 It's called "whitespace" after all.
 On the other hand, whitespace is a term used for printmaking, so If pixels are the ink of a UI then those same areas on a screen may be defined by the absence of pixels, or the absence of light.

-It's easy to create a cohesive theme with pure black, since most dark mode themes use a slightly different shade of gray.
+It's easy to create a cohesive theme with pure black, considering most dark themes use a slightly different shade of gray.

 ## Examples: